imdone/imdone-atom/README.md

 lib
 ```
 - .imdone/config.json
-iMDone will also ignore files and folders that match a regex in the `.imdone/config.json`, `exclude` array.
+imdone will also ignore files and folders that match a regex in the `.imdone/config.json`, `exclude` array.
 The array is seeded with some common excludes on first run.

 **IMPORTANT:** If your project is large (#files > 1000) consider adding an .imdoneignore file.